-With the current heat wave that is upon us in the UK and Ireland, you might be wondering how best to keep your horse comfortable and healthy in the heat?
+With the current heat wave that is upon us, you might be wondering how best to keep your horse comfortable and healthy in the heat?
 Follow these guidelines for the best care and nutrition when the temperature rises.

 Water is easily the most essential nutrient in your horse’s diet and it becomes even more vital when we are experiencing hotter conditions.
 When temperatures rise, research has shown that water intake can increase significantly and in hotter weather horses will sweat more and lose more water which then needs to be replenished.
 Therefore, it’s important to ensure your horse has regular daily access to plenty of fresh, clean water, which is palatable and free from contamination.
 Horses tend to prefer cool water over cold even in hot weather so if your water is very cold giving it a little time to warm up a bit should encourage your horse to drink more for optimum hydration.

 Adding 1-2 tablespoons of salt daily to feed can help encourage drinking for good hydration, but in warmer weather this should ideally be increased to at least 3 or 4 to ensure your horse drinks plenty.

 When horses sweat, they lose water plus essential mineral salts or electrolytes, including sodium, potassium and chloride.
 Working in hotter weather will induce more sweating, but most horses with access to plenty of water, salt and good-quality forage, will be able to replace these losses.